awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-built-in.md

 For these types of secrets, Secrets Manager provides a Lambda rotation function to automatically rotate your secret on a schedule\.
 For other types of secrets, see [Rotating AWS Secrets Manager secrets for other databases or services](rotating-secrets-other.md)\.

-When you turn on rotation for a TBD secret, Secrets Manager creates a Lambda rotation function and an IAM role associated with the function\.
+When you turn on rotation for this type of secret, Secrets Manager creates a Lambda rotation function and an IAM role associated with the function\.
 See [Overview of the Lambda rotation function](rotating-secrets-lambda-function-overview.md)\.

 To turn on rotation, you must have the permissions provided by the following managed policies:
 + `SecretsManagerReadWrite` – Provides Secrets Manager, Lambda, and AWS CloudFormation permissions\.
 See [Managed policies](reference_available-policies.md)\.